The Simplest DIY Laundry Hamper Liner Tutorial

 laundry liner band

 I used leftover pieces to create a basic band to go around the top of the liner.
 I simply sewed a long piece of fabric, with right sides together, forming a tube.
 You can secure it with a button or snaps, whatever you like.
 Pull the fabric through the tube until it’s turned right side out.
+(You can use a hemostat or EZ Point Turner for that!)
 Press it flat and sew both ends closed.
 I made sure that the ends overlapped so I could add a little bit of Velcro to hold it in place.
+Wrap it around the top edge of your liner for instant color.

 floral laundry liner with velcro band